Minneapolis Muslims wary of man trying to enforce Sharia

 MINNEAPOLIS (AP) — Muslim leaders in Minneapolis are wary of a man who has been patrolling a predominantly Somali neighborhood to enforce the Islamic civil code.

-The Star Tribune (http://strib.mn/2p0uS8J ) reports that Abdullah Rashid has been telling residents of the Cedar-Riverside neighborhood not to drink, use drugs or interact with the opposite sex, according to his interpretation of Sharia law.
-He’s been telling Muslim women to wear a head-to-toe garment called a jilbab.
+Abdullah Rashid has been telling residents of the Cedar-Riverside neighborhood not to drink, use drugs or interact with the opposite sex, according to his interpretation of Sharia law, the Star Tribune reported Thursday (http://strib.mn/2p0uS8J ).
+He’s been telling Muslim women to wear a flowing head-to-toe garment called a jilbab.

-Jaylani Hussein, executive director of the Minnesota chapter of the Council on American-Islamic Relations, says what the 22-year-old man is doing “is wrong and doesn’t reflect the community at all.”
-Rashid claims to have enlisted 10 others to help him patrol.
+“What he’s doing is wrong and doesn’t reflect the community at all,” said Jaylani Hussein, executive director of the Minnesota chapter of Council on American-Islamic Relations.

-Police say Rashid has been told he can’t patrol the Cedar-Riverside or he’ll be cited for trespassing.
+Rashid, 22, told the newspaper that he leads a group called the General Presidency of the Religious Affairs and Welfare of the Ummah.
+He says he has enlisted 10 others to help him patrol.

 Most Read Stories